 I reject that view.
 Instead, I favour this less comfortable idea: philosophical reflection does have the power to move us, but it is not a tame thing.
 It takes us where we don’t intend or expect, sometimes one way, as often the other, sometimes amplifying our vices and illusions, sometimes giving real insight and inspiring substantial moral change.
 These tendencies cross-cut and cancel in complex ways that are difficult to detect empirically.
 If we could tell in advance which direction our reflection would carry us and how, we’d be implementing a set educational technique rather than challenging ourselves philosophically.

 Genuine philosophical thinking critiques its prior strictures, including even the assumption that we ought to be morally good.
 It damages almost as often as it aids, is free, wild and unpredictable, always breaks its harness.
 It will take you somewhere, up, down, sideways – you can’t know in advance.
-But you are responsible for trying to go in the right direction with it, and also for your failure when you don’t get there.Make a donation
+But you are responsible for trying to go in the right direction with it, and also for your failure when you don’t get there.Support Aeon: make a one-off donation